mucoucah/Assignment2-R-Programming/README.md

 IT take the dataframe from the previous function and gathers all variables in the columns placing them in rows (making a wide table long)

 Then it groups by Activity and measurement, summarize (producing mean and dev) and ungroup the dataset.
-It then displays the resul of the transformation to the screen using ```View()``` and writes the tidy tibble to a csv file.
+It then displays the resul of the transformation to the screen using ```View()``` and writes the tidy tibble to a txt file.

 This is the partial screen output: